2026 Snow Spectacular Tour of Japan

 This evening you will gather together one last time for a farewell dinner.

-This morning, you will check out of your hotel after breakfast and your 2025 Snow Spectacular Tour of Japan concludes.
-We will be happy to make your personal transfer arrangements from here whether it is flying or taking shinkansen back to Tokyo, staying a few more days in Hokkaido, or travelling onto a different part of Japan.
-Please see our Tour Extension Model Itineraries for inspirations!
+This morning, you will check out of your hotel after breakfast and your 2026 Snow Spectacular Tour of Japan concludes.
+We will be happy to make your personal transfer arrangements from here whether it is flying or taking Shinkansen back to Tokyo, staying a few more days in Hokkaido, or travelling to a different part of Japan.
+Please see our Tour Extension Model Itineraries for inspiration!

 Note: The cost of transfer to your departure airport is not included in our Small Group Tours as we found many guests choose to stay in Japan a bit longer, however, we will be happy to arrange a transfer to your next destination.
 Please see our FAQ for more details.